Key facts

 The upside

-- Most runs are at exceptionally high altitude, and snow-sure; great for early or late-season trips
+- Most runs are at exceptionally high altitude, and are snow-sure

 - Traditional, car-free village, with clear attractions for families